STUDENT ASSISTANTSHIP POSITIONS + OPPORTUNITIES

 There are two categories of forms to complete for Student Assistantships:

-SRA / SSA REQUEST FORM - TO BE COMPLETED BY HIRING MANAGER
+SRA / SSA POSITION FORM FOR POSTING - TO BE COMPLETED BY HIRING MANAGER

 2. STUDENT WORK HIRE FORM

-Upon appointment, hiring managers can access the following online form necessary for completing the hiring process.
+Once a hiring manager is ready to make a student hire, they should use the following online form necessary for completing the hiring process.
 The same form can be used for both Federal Work Study and Wage Hire students.

 STUDENT WORK HIRE FORM